slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How memory works?

-We forget..
-- By decaying and having other stuff to remember.
-- Future events more than past events.
-- Either right away or never.
-- Less the beginning and the end of something.
+It's harder to forget mistakes, past events or the beginning and the end of something.
-- Less the mistakes.

-Hints on memorization:
-- Take pictures from what you forget and not of things you don't.
-- Repetition is good for memory but its a thin line between repetition and getting annoyed.

 > *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy*